Fort Lauderdale Sexual Abuse Lawyer

 Survivors of sexual abuse have gone through a trauma that can leave them with physical and emotional struggles for life, making it difficult to function on multiple levels.

 If you or your child has survived sexual abuse, Florida law entitles you to take legal action for the trauma and losses you've incurred from the abuse.
 Taking legal action in this sense means bringing a civil lawsuit against your perpetrator, which is separate from any criminal charges.
-A Fort Lauderdale sexual abuse attorney at Dolman Law Group can help you file a lawsuit against the person who caused you or your child harm.
+A Fort Lauderdale sexual abuse attorney at Dolman Law Group can file a lawsuit against the person who caused you or your child harm.

 Sexual abuse remains a sensitive subject, especially for survivors, as it often elicits feelings of guilt and shame.
 You might be struggling with your decision to take legal action against your perpetrator.
 Keep in mind that holding the person who harmed you accountable for his or her actions can help you heal, and when you speak out, you protect others who may otherwise be future victims.